Faster Traslacion 2020 frustrates devotees

 Sinas on the megaphone

-Sinas barked orders on a megaphone drowned out by hymns playing from the prayer station at the Philippine Normal University, and from the shouts of devotees calling out to their companions.
+Sinas barked orders into a megaphone drowned out by hymns playing from the prayer station at the Philippine Normal University, and from the shouts of devotees calling out to their companions.

 The andas apparently slowed down at Finance Road, such that the detail of police officers heading the procession had to walk back to where it was.
 Sinas led them, still blaring inaudible orders from his megaphone.